 Dhanteras which is also called as Dhan-Trayodashi and Dhanvantri Trayodashi occurs on the second day of Deepavali celebrations.

 This day occurs on the Krishna Paksha Trayodashi just prior to Deepavali.
-For the Year 2023, it occurs on Friday, 10th November 2023.
+It occurs on Tuesday, 29th October 2024.

 Sri Dhanvantri is the Lord of medicines.
 When the cosmic ocean was churned for getting the amrut, it was only Sri Dhanvantri who had emerged with the nectar pot in His hands.
 Before Him, Sri Mahalakshmi had emerged.